MichaelNowell/Progressive-Overload-Data/README.md

 ## Method
 I extracted data from my workout tracking app running from 8/22 to 5/23 in order to map results.
-To do this I organzied the file of almost 4,000 lines of data froma csv file using R Studio.
+To do this I organzied a csvfile of almost 4,000 lines of data using R Studio.
 The main metrics of weight lifting are
 1. Reps - number of lifts of a certain weight at one time
 2. Sets - number of reps before taking a break